peacom/tiledesk-chat21-web-widget/README.md

 };
 ```

-* `logLevel`: The Chat21-ionic supports 4 log levels.
+* `logLevel`: The Tiledesk web-widget supports 4 log levels.
 The order is as follows:
   `Error < Warn < Info < Debug`

-* `fileUploadAccept`: The Chat21-ionic allows you to manage the type of files that can be uploaded.
+* `fileUploadAccept`: The Tiledesk web-widget allows you to manage the type of files that can be uploaded.
 By default, all file types are accepted.

 ### RUN in dev